 Most of the advice on improving hiring processes focus on the day-to-day functions of recruiting and talent acquisition.
 Many articles can be found on posting jobs and interviewing styles.
 A systematic approach focused on operations can bring more significant results than the ever-changing popular opinion of talent identification methods.

 To better serve customers and improve quality, one of the best structures for an organization’s hiring process involves a dedicated, centralized hiring team that handles the process from sourcing to onboarding in one department.
-Until a new hire’s start date only the candidate, hiring manager and recruiting team should have interacted.
+Until a new hire’s start date only the candidate, hiring manager, and recruiting team should have interacted.
 The centralization of recruiting goes further than the idea of full-cycle recruiting.
 It’s more than order fulfillment of getting a requisition request and the subsequent steps to closing an offer.
-A simple, central team involves one group being involved in developing targeted sourcing strategies, identifying talent, coordinating and tracking the interview process, and bringing onboard new hires from a logistical and orientation standpoint.
+A pure, central team involves one group being involved in developing targeted sourcing strategies, identifying talent, coordinating and tracking the interview process, and bringing onboard new hires from a logistical and orientation standpoint.

 How can organizations structure their recruiting departments to improve the hiring process?

 There are two ideal ways for a department to be staffed to accomplish this:

 - A team of recruiting professionals to handle hiring from sourcing to orientation and all interactions with candidates from source to start date.

 - A team of behind-the-scenes administrators who process the interactions (event schedule, background, and drug screen submission, entering data into HRIS and payroll systems) and ensure business continuity.